We show you how to identify and spot damp in your house, and also what to do about it.

 I must say though, that this is only suitable for rendering a whole house, and depending on the size of the wall area, this can add a substantial extra cost to the rendering job.

-The other alternative is coloured render such as the Never Paint Again type of rendering systems, which have a colour actually mixed into the render before it leaves the factory, so once it is applied to the wall, not only will it waterproof the wall, it won’t ever need painting either!
+The other alternative is coloured render such as the Never Paint Again type of rendering systems, which have a colour actually mixed into the render before it leaves the factory, so once through coloured render is applied to the wall, not only will it waterproof the wall, it won’t ever need painting either!

 A user of the site sent us this email